 Well, we mastered it at Omni's studio.

-– Is that Omni of “Out of My Hands (Love’s Taken Over)” fame?
+- Is that Omni or "Out of My Hands (Love's Tasks Over)" fame?

 - How did "On & On" end up coming out?

-I was in a record pool at Importes, Etc., so I’d go down there to pick up records and to see what was new.
-They were always playing things in the store and people were always asking, “Oh, what’s this song called,” and so on.
-People were coming in and asking for stuff I’d played at the Playground.
+I was in a record pool at Imports, Etc., so I'd go there to pick up records and see what was new.
+They were always playing in the store and were always asking, "Oh, what's this song called," and so on.
+People were coming in and asking for stuff I was playing at the Playground.

 - Was Larry in touch with what was going on in the clubs in Chicago?

 No. He had no idea whatsoever.
-Prior to going in there and pressing “On & On,” the only records he was pressing were more or less polka records for little bands here and there.
-He hadn’t a clue what was going on.
+Going in and pressing "On & On," the only records he was pressing were more or less polka records for little bands here and there.
+He had not a clue what was going on.
 I ordered 500 copies from him.
-Once we sold those and came back two days later and ordered a thousand more, that’s when interest was piqued.
-He was like, “Where [are] you selling this stuff?
-I’d like to get in on the action.
-I’ll press the records and be your partner.”
+Once we had sold and ordered a few days later, that's when interest was piqued.
+He was like, "Where [are] you selling this stuff?
+I'd like to get in on the action.
+I'll be the records and your partner. "

-This is how he got his personal license to press and manufacture whatever he wanted, when he wanted, including Michael Jackson’s “Thriller,” which he probably pressed and sold 50,000 copies of.
-That’s how the legend of Larry Sherman came about.
-He pressed records for Rocky at DJ International and for every record he pressed for Rocky, he’d press two for himself and undercut Rocky.
+This is how he got his personal license to manufacture and he or she wanted, as he wanted, including Michael Jackson's "Thriller," which he is probably pressed and sold for 50,000 copies.
+That's how the legend of Larry Sherman came about.
+He pressed records for Rocky at DJ International and for every record, he pressed for Rocky, he'd press two for himself and undercut Rocky.
 He did it with everybody.

 - What was he like as a person?

-As a person, Larry was kind of a jovial, playful, crack-jokes kind of a guy back then.
-Now I’m getting older, I can see that he was very calculating in what he was doing.
-“These kids don’t know anything, so I’ll give them a ridiculous contract.”
-That’s how Trax was established and that’s why there’s controversy over ownership of the catalogue.
+As a person, Larry was kind of a jovial, playful, crack-jokes child or a guy back then.
+Now I'm getting older, I can see that he was very calculating in what he was doing.
+"These kids do not know anything, so I'll give them a ridiculous contract."
+That's how Trax was established and that's why there's controversy about ownership of the catalog.
 Trax was originally my label.
 We started it together to put out tracks and not songs.

-– Didn’t Vince Lawrence design the Trax logo?
+- Did not Vince Lawrence design the Trax logo?

-– What’s the story with “Love Can’t Turn Around”?
-Weren’t you involved in making that in some way?
+- What's the story with "Love Can not Turn Around"?
+Were not you involved in making that in some way?

 Steve Hurley and Farley were roommates.
-They did a cover of Isaac Hayes “I Can’t Turn Around.”
-We’d play it on cassette because it wasn’t pressed up yet, so it ended up that every known DJ had a copy on cassette.
-So the story goes, Farley being the entrepreneur thought, “If Steve’s not going to put it out, I’ll put it out myself.”
-So he called me up and at the time Farley and I weren’t on great terms.
-I can’t remember why now.
+They did a cover or Isaac Hayes "I Can not Turn Around."
+We'd play it on cassette because it was not yet pressed, so it had to be that DJ had a copy on cassette.
+So the story goes, Farley being the entrepreneur thought, "If Steve is not going to put it out, I'll put it out myself."
+So he called me up and at the time.
+I can not remember why now.

-I’d been running my label for two years.
-We’d been doing a lot of releases.
-We’d been selling because of our support from Hot Mix 5 and Farley, but it had dwindled a little because Farley and I had fallen out.
-He knew I was the only person who could arrange and produce the song how it needed to be done.
+I'd be running my label for two years.
+We'll do a lot of releases.
+We've been selling because of our support from Hot Mix 5 and Farley, but it had dwindled a little because Farley and I had fallen out.
+He knew I was the only person who could arrange and produce the song.
 For me it was more or less a favor to him, to get back in his good graces.
 In the studio I produced the track, set up the backgrounds and everything.
-We were looking for a vocalists and it was around two or three in the morning.
-We couldn’t find anybody.
+We were looking for vocalists and it was around two or three in the morning.
+We could not find anybody.

 The last person we called was Darryl Pandy.
 The reason we avoided him was that he was a notorious gay guy - none of us wanted to bother with him, because he was always hitting on everyone.
 He came down and the first thing that Farley said to him was, "We want you to sound like a man on this song," because he used to do all this falsetto stuff.
 It took us hours to get all that stuff.
 Anyway, that's how it came about.

-Farley said, “This was going to be a Farley song, but if we put both our names on this, it could blow the thing right out of the water.”
+Farley said, "This was going to be a Farley song, but if we put both our names on this, it could be the right thing out of the water."
 I was real hesitant about that initially.
-I didn’t have a single out at that point.
-We put it out and the record went to number one all over the midwest, outselling Prince and Madonna.
+I did not have a single out at that point.
+We put it all out of the world, outselling Prince and Madonna.
 We allowed Rocky to distribute the track through his Quantum Distributors.
-I remember him coming down after 30 days and writing us a check for $20,000 apiece.
-Back in those days, “On & On,” “Real Love” and “Funk You Up,” all of them sold thousands of copies.
-Even just in Chicago we could do 50,000, if not more.
+I remember him coming down after 30 days and writing a check for $ 20,000 apiece.
+Back in those days, "On & On," "Real Love" and "Funk You Up," all of them sold thousands of copies.
+Just in Chicago we could do 50,000, if not more.

-– Most people don’t know about your involvement with that record.
+- Most people do not know about your involvement with that record.
 Was your name erased from the credits at some stage?

 My name was always on the credits.
 When Pete Tong licensed it for London Records was when my name came off.
-And that, to this day, has been a bone of contention of mine.
-It wasn’t like I was looking to get credit as an artist for this record, but as a producer.
+And that, to this day, has a bone of contention or mine.
+It was not like I was looking for credit as an artist for this record, but as a producer.
 Yeah, I want to get my publisher royalties.
 Yeah, I want to get my sales royalties.
-That’s what I fought for, for years and finally got.
-At the time I didn’t really care – I’d just signed a deal with Geffen and I was producing lots of stuff.
-Farley did call me and say, “We’ve just licensed this to London Records – you should call them.”
+That's what I fought for, for years and finally got.
+At the time I did not really care - I'd just signed a deal with Geffen and I was producing lots of stuff.
+Farley did call me and say, "We've just licensed this to London Records - you should call them."
 And I called over there, kept calling and they never called back.
-Next thing I know, I’m on tour there [in the UK], it’s on Top of the Popsand Darryl Pandy’s doing PAs.
+Next thing I know, I'm on tour there [in the UK], it's on Top of the Pops and Darryl Pandy's doing PAs.

 - How did the deal with Geffen for the Jesse's Gang project come about?